syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/events.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

 When the window is resized, the [Resized](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_Resized) event is triggered to notify the resize of the HeatMap.
-To know more about arguments of this event, refer [here](../api/heatmap/iResizeEventArgs/).

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}